Current special rates

 When the fixed term is up, you can:

-If you don’t do anything, the fixed part will automatically roll onto the variable interest rate when the term is up.
+- do nothing, and it'll automatically roll onto the variable interest rate when the term is up

 Breaking a fixed rate term

 If you want to break a fixed rate loan before the term is up, you might have to pay a break cost.
 This includes:

 - breaking your term to take advantage of a better interest rate

 - paying off your loan early

 - making extra repayments over the 5% limit.

 - budget with certainty about what their repayments will be

 - have regular income or want to pay their loan off faster but within the 5% limit